 The remit of the Safety Advisory Group (SAG) is to advise on whether an event should proceed on safety and not any other grounds.
-The consent of the council or 'landlord' may be withdrawn upon advice of the SAG on safety grounds only.
+The consent of the Council or 'landlord' may be withdrawn upon advice of the SAG on safety grounds only.

-The core members of the SAG are Croydon Council (Food and Safety Team, Event Team, Licensing, Highways, Parks), Metropolitan Police, British Transport Police, London Fire Brigade, and London Ambulance Service.
+The core members of the SAG are The Croydon Council; Food and Safety, Events, Licensing, Highways and Parks teams.
+As well as external agencies including The Metropolitan Police, British Transport Police, London Fire Brigade, and London Ambulance Service.

-Members of the SAG will expect to review an Event Management Safety Plan (EMSP) before any events.
-Timescales for the submission of this are found on the website.
-An EMSP is required for all large and major events and some elements may be requested for medium and small events.
+Members of the SAG will expect to review an Event Safety Management Plan (ESMP) prior to the SAG Meeting.
+These are to be submitted 14 days before the scheduled SAG Meeting.
+An ESMP is required for all events, further documentation/information may be requested dependant on the size of the event.

-It is suggested that the EMSP will include, but not be limited to:
+It is suggested that the ESMP will include, but is not limited to:

-- Access/Egress Plans for attendees
+- Access/ Egress Plans for attendees

 - Cancellation procedure including adverse weather conditions

 - Child and vulnerable adult protection

 - Complaints procedure

 - Concessions and caterers

-- Crowd management
+- Crowd Management Plan

+- Drug Policy

-- Emergency control
+- Emergency Control

-- Emergency Contingency Plans
+- Emergency Contingency Plans (including Hostile Vehicle Mitigation)

 - Entertainment details

-- Environmental / Sustainability impact
+- Environmental /Sustainability impact

-- Equal opportunity statement
+- Equal Opportunity Statement

-- Event communication plan including named contacts and responsibilities
+- Event Communication Plan (including named contacts and responsibilities)

-- Fire safety and evacuation
+- Fire Safety and Evacuation

-- First aid / medical
+- First Aid

-- Food safety
+- Food Safety

 - Licensing requirements

 - Lost children and property procedures

 - Marketing

-- Noise management
+- Noise Management Plan

-- Public liability insurance
+- Public Liability Insurance

 - Resident and Business Liaison

-- Risk assessments
+- Risk Assessment/s

-- Security and stewarding provision
+- Security and Stewarding Provision

-- Site plans
+- Site Plan/s

 - Signage around the site

 - Statement of intent

-- Production and event timetable including set up and break down
+- Production and Event Timetable (including set up and break down)

-- Ticketing Procedure (If ticketed)
+- Ticketing Procedure (if ticketed)

-- Transport management including parking and public transport
+- Transport Management (including parking and public transport)

 - Volunteering Plan

-- Waste management
+- Waste Management Plan

 - Welfare and Sanitary Provisions

 The SAG will also co-ordinate any safety debrief meetings that take place post event.
 A debrief is required by Croydon Council for all large and major events.
-A debrief will also take place for small and medium events if there has been any safety concerns noted by the council or any of the partners.
-Safety concerns must be notified to the Events Officer in writing/email to trigger a debrief for small events.
+A debrief will also take place for small and medium events if there has been any safety concerns noted by the Council or any of the partners.
+Safety concerns must be notified to the Events Team in writing/ email to trigger a debrief for small events.

 The decision making structure for events is based on a Bronze, Silver and Gold model.
 Bronze is the officer level input where the technical knowledge lies.
-It is bronze officers that attend planning and consultation meetings.
-Bronze level have practical/technical advice can be shared with organisers, departments and external agencies.
+Bronze officers will attend planning and consultation meetings.
+Bronze level officers can give practical/technical advice that can be shared with organisers, departments and external agencies.
 Silver is the management level group and for most events would have responsibility for making decisions through the Safety Advisory Group (SAG).
-Gold would be at Director/Executive level and would take into considerations recommendations from the SAG where there are significant potential risks to safety and/or reputational and legal issues to be considered before an event can be agreed.
+Gold would be at Director/Executive level and would take considerations and recommendations from the SAG where there are significant potential risks to safety and/or reputational and legal issues to be considered before an event can be agreed.

-All issues will be discussed with the event organisers so that the safety risk can be resolved.
-It is recognised that cancellation of an event is the last resort but in cases where there is increased risk to public safety if the event proceeds, this recommendation will be passed to Director/Executive level.
+All issues will be discussed with the Event Organiser so that the safety risk can be resolved.
+It is recognised that cancellation of an event is the last resort but in cases where there is increased risk to public safety if the event proceeds, this recommendation will be passed to Director/ Executive level.